ibm-cloud-docs/ContinuousDelivery/devsecops-approve-cr.md

 By default, standard change requests are created and if all of the required compliance checks pass, the deployment readiness is set to `true`.
 When a change request is of the standard type and the deployment readiness is set to `true`, it is automatically approved.

 If one or more compliance checks fail, deployment readiness is set to `false`, the continuous delivery pipeline breaks, and the deployment stops because of the unapproved change request.
-A request for manual approval is also sent to the approvers that are assigned to the configuration item in ServiceNow.

-You can deploy a manually approved change request by adding an emergency label to the promotion pull request or by providing a manually pre-approved change request.
+You can deploy a manually approved change request by adding an emergency label to the promotion pull request or by providing a manually pre-approved (with label `status_approved`) change request.

 ## Adding emergency label to promotion PR
 {: #cd-devsecops-emergency-label}